The Best Markets

 Villefranche-sur-Mer: Jardin Francois Binon

 This Provencal market is open in Jardin Binon.
-It is dedicated to selling organic local delicacies like olive tapenade, local cheeses, and paella.
+It is dedicated to selling local produce and delicacies like olive tapenade, local cheeses, and paella.
 The Saturday market also sells clothing and jewelry.

-The place transforms into a flea market and an antique bazaar every Sunday, where people from all over the Riviera come to find some vintage tourism posters, silverware, jewelry, etc.
+Jardin Fançois Binon transforms into a flea market and an antique bazaar every Sunday, where people from all over the Riviera come to find vintage tourism posters, silverware, jewelry, etc.

 |Farmer Market Open Times: The market is open on Wednesdays and Saturdays from 8am to 1pm. |